Cybertelecom

 About Us

-Cybertelecom is different.
-Cybertelecom seeks to present a neutral, plain english, description of legal developments with links to relevant primary sources and well as links to secondary sources, pundits, advocates, and other malcontents (er I mean bloggers).
-We would like you to have access to everything anywhere from anyone regarding any given law or policy - and that's why lots of our webpages look like laundry baskets with kitchen sinks in them.
-We are not trying to shock you with sensational and superficial the-sky-is-falling articles about how Senator Krusty is attempting to make the Internet illegal.
-We just want the facts, m'am.
+Cybertelecom does not try to shock you with sensational and superficial the-sky-is-falling articles about how Senator Krusty is attempting to make the Internet illegal.
 We are not trying to sell you anything.
 We do not have a stake in the outcome of any proceeding.
 We are not trying to get you to hire our attorneys.
 We are not shilling for a hidden cause, client, or astroturf group.
-We receive no money from anyone who is one of these things (okay, we don't receive any money period other than 3 cents a day from google ads).
+We receive no money from anyone who is one of these things (okay, we don't receive any money period).
 We do not present the tip-of-the-iceberg of information, attempting to get you to zap us some green in order to get the rest.

 "Can we link to your site??"